Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Experiments

-The intuition developed in Section~\ref{sec:theory} suggests that the performance of uncertainty sampling in high dimensions may improve for: i) a larger separation margin between the classes (modeled by $\mean/\stdsig$ in Theorem~\ref{thm:mixturesoracle}); or ii) a larger seed set size (leading to a larger ratio $\passiveratio = \nseed / \nlab$ in Theorem~\ref{thm:mixturesoracle}).
+The intuition developed in Section~\ref{sec:theory} suggests that the performance of M-AL in high dimensions may improve for: i) a larger separation margin between classes (modeled by $\mean/\stdsig$ in the theorems); or ii) a larger seed set (leading to a larger ratio $\passiveratio = \nseed / \nlab$).
 We test whether these insights also underlie the phenomenon observed in real-world datasets.

 First, we investigate the role of the separation margin.
 We train a linear classifier on the full labeled dataset.
 Then, we artificially increase the distance between the classes by removing the 25\% or 50\% closest samples to the decision boundary determined by the classifier trained on the entire dataset.
-Indeed, we confirm that removing the 25\% or 50\% most "difficult" samples improves the performance of uncertainty sampling significantly as we show in Figure~\ref{fig:oracle}.
-In particular, after removing the points close to the Bayes optimal decision boundary, uncertainty sampling outperforms uniform sampling even on \emph{riccardo}, the most challenging dataset in our benchmark for active learning.
+Indeed, we confirm that removing the 25\% or 50\% most "difficult" samples improves the performance of M-AL significantly as we show in Figure~\ref{fig:oracle}, which is in line with the findings of \citet{sorscher2022}.
+In particular, after removing the points close to the Bayes optimal decision boundary, M-AL outperforms PL even on \emph{riccardo}, the most challenging dataset in our benchmark for AL.

-Further, we analyze the impact of a larger seed set size on the performance of uncertainty sampling.
-For a fixed labeling budget $\nlab$, increasing $\nseed$ corresponds to a larger ratio $\passiveratio$, which leads to a smaller gap in error between U-AL and PL as we explain in Section~\ref{sec:theory}: Indeed, we observe that larger seed set sizes can lead to more effective uncertainty sampling both on synthetic experiments in Figure~\ref{fig:synth_seed_size} and on real-world data in experiments presented in Appendix~\ref{sec:appendix_larger_seed}.
+Further, we analyze the impact of a larger seed set size on the performance of M-AL. For a fixed labeling budget $\nlab$, increasing $\nseed$ corresponds to a larger ratio $\passiveratio$, which leads to a smaller gap in error between M-AL and PL as we explain in Section~\ref{sec:theory}: Indeed, we observe that larger seed set sizes can lead to more effective margin-based AL both on synthetic experiments in Figure~\ref{fig:synth_seed_size} and on real-world data in experiments presented in Appendix~\ref{sec:appendix_larger_seed}.